CatalinaID/geekgirls/_posts/software/2017-3-8-A-Little-about-Downtime.md

 fb-url: https://www.facebook.com/catalinageekgirl/posts/1550627401631445
 ---

 Last week is not a usual one for the company I working for.
 On Wednesdey Afternoon, someone spoke loudly “www.tokopedia.com down ya??”.
 Yes, it was a very long down time caused by failure at Biznet Data Center.
-That incident remains me to one lesson on graduate study.
+That incident reminds me to one lesson on graduate study.
 So I write this short post for you geeks!

 This topic is strongly related with two terms: availability and reliability.
 Those two terms that sometimes considered as same meaning.
 So what’s the difference?
 Is availbility same as reliability?
 I have outlined the definition from references.
 * <b>Availability</b> is the percentage in time when a system on operational state.